MicrosoftDocs/power-automate-docs/articles/desktop-flows/work-queues-manage.md

 7. (Optional) Select a different **priority** for the work queue item if you wish to influence processing priority.
 8. (Optional) Enter a **unique Id or reference** if you wish to provide a custom unique value within this queue.
 If left empty, a unique value in the format of `system-<GUID>` will be automatically provided by the system |
 9. (Optional) Activate this section and select a custom **expiration date** value for the work queue item.
-10. Enter the actual alphanumeric value of the work queue item.
+10. Enter the actual alphanumeric **input** value of the work queue item.
 11. (Optional) Enter any processing notes relevant to this work queue item.

 Looking for more ways to create work queue data?